Gizra/og/README.txt

 INTEGRATION
 ---------------------
 - I recommend enabling the job_queue.module.
 When you do, group email notifications are sent during cron runs, instead of immediately after a post is submitted.
 This speeds up posting a lot, for big groups.
 The delay also helps authors fix typos in their posts before the mail is sent.
-- This module exposes an API for retrieving and managing subscriptions via direct PHP functions [og_save_subscription()] and via XMLRPC.
+- This module exposes an API for retrieving and managing membership via direct PHP functions [og_save_subscription()] and via XMLRPC.

 UNIT TESTING
 ----------------------